Power-Components/powergrid-doc/doc/table/column-filters.md

 ### makeInputDatePicker(string $class)

-Include a specific field on the page to filter between the specific date in the column.
+Includes a specific field on the page to filter between the specific date in the column.

 Default class: `col-3`